 Organizations perform such audits to achieve three goals:

 Active Directory auditing helps businesses reduce security risks, such as:

 - Deeply nested groups that can be challenging to track.
 AD offers almost unlimited possibilities to create nested groups (groups that are members of other groups).
 And since nested groups inherit the same access rights as parent groups, there’s a risk of users having unnecessarily extensive permissions.

 - Directly assigned permissions that attackers can exploit to gain access to network resources.

 - Circular nesting that can cause security issues, such as providing users with too many permissions in applications or causing applications to crash.

 An audit can also help you monitor the AD system status, since AD has no alerting tools to update you about issues.
 For example, during an audit, you can detect degraded replication functions in AD before these functions impact end users.
 Thus, you can fix issues before anyone notices them.

 Last but not least, security auditing of Active Directory can help organizations comply with various IT cybersecurity requirements.
-The most common standards, laws, and regulations like SOX, the GDPR, and HIPAA oblige organizations to secure sensitive client data and control access to it.
-AD auditing enables you to track actions — like logging on and off and accessing files and folders — performed by users across your IT infrastructure.
+The most common standards, laws, and regulations oblige organizations to secure sensitive client data and control access to it.
+A dedicated SOX, GDPR, HIPAA, or SOC 2 compliance tool with an AD auditing function enables you to track actions — like logging on and off and accessing files and folders — performed by users across your IT infrastructure.